 The difference from a moving average, which is commonly used in the development of stock trading strategies, is that VWAP is more of an analysis tool than a trade signal tool, as mentioned before.
 It gives a basic directional guide for whether there’s an upward or downward bias in price action, but the actual line alone shouldn’t be used to provide consistently good trade signals.
 A good reason could be that during strong trending moves the price may not touch (or even come close to) the VWAP.

 As mentioned before, the indicator is less sensitive to price action as the market day extends.
 Later in the day, the “lag” can become significant.
 Therefore, VWAP is of more value at the start of day to traders (in a directional sense) because it is more responsive to price moves.
 On the flip side, at the end of the day the indicator will flatten out and be of little use to traders (harder to determine overall up/down movement.)
 However, to major institutions, the end of day VWAP values are more important, since the end of the day VWAP value gives a benchmark for the day that the institution can compare their transactions.

 This indicator is meant to give the average price of a stock (so far) for the trading day, based on price moves and volume.
 It’s an intra-day indicator, starting with the first period (based on chart time frame chosen) of the day, and ending with the last.
 The larger the time frame of candles, the less useful the indicator becomes.

-Although many traders rely on VWAP for their entries, it isn’t really meant to provide trade signals like other indicators; it’s an benchmarking and analysis tool.
+Although many traders rely on VWAP for their entries, it isn’t really meant to provide trade signals like other indicators; it’s a bench-marking and analysis tool.
 Used in tandem with other indications, it can be very useful and effective.

 If you learned something useful here, share it with others.
 Godspeed traders.